 “Penalization” has a genealogy unknown to me, but is probably the least abstruse for common, general usage.

-The “regularisation” nomenclature claims descent from Tikhonov, (eg TiGl65 etc) who wanted to solve ill-conditioned integral and differential equations, so it’s somewhat more general.
-“Smoothing” seems to be common in the spline and kernel estimate communities of Wahba (Wahb90) and Silverman (Silv82) et al, who usually actually want to smooth curves.
+The “regularisation” nomenclature claims descent from Tikhonov, (eg Tikhonov and Glasko (1965) etc) who wanted to solve ill-conditioned integral and differential equations, so it’s somewhat more general.
+“Smoothing” seems to be common in the spline and kernel estimate communities of (Silverman 1982, 1984; Wahba 1990) et al, who usually actually want to smooth curves.
 When you say “smoothing” you usually mean that you can express your predictions as a “linear smoother”/hat matrix, which has certain nice properties in generalised cross validation.